babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>Module Formatters</h4>
   <p>
-    babel can transpile ES6 Modules to several different formats including Common.js, AMD, System, and UMD.
+    Babel can transpile ES6 Modules to several different formats including Common.js, AMD, System, and UMD.
 You can even create your own.
 For more details see the <a href="/docs/usage/modules">modules docs</a>.
   </p>